James-Jeudy/AzureRemediation/README.md

 # Azure Remediation(NIST 800-53 & Microsoft Cloud Security Benchmark)

 ## Introduction
 In this project, I implemented some NIST 800-53 controls and Microsoft Cloud Security Benchmark Recommendations to harden my SOC environment in Microsoft Azure.
-This included configuring Azure private link for Key Vault & Storage Instances, enabling MFA, and adding another owner to my Azure subscription.
-After setting up the SOC environment in Azure initially, our Cloud Security Benchmark Score was only about 41%, it would go up to about 77% after the implementations & adding NIST 800-53.
+The implementations included configuring Azure private links for Key Vault & Storage Instances, enabling MFA, and adding another owner to my Azure subscription.
+After setting up the SOC environment in Azure initially, our Cloud Security Benchmark Score was only about 41%; it would go up to about 77% after the implementations & adding NIST 800-53.
 This project is related to my other project, [Creating a Live SOC/Honeynet in Azure ](https://github.com/James-Jeudy/SOC-Honeynet-Azure).
-This project will show a walkthrough for each of these implementations which should help anyone harden their Azure environment.
+This project will show a walkthrough for each of these implementations, which should help anyone harden their Azure environment.

 ![Nist 800-53 Picture](https://github.com/James-Jeudy/AzureRemediation/assets/160562010/aa2029d1-58bb-4ea2-a3fb-223786d49525)